saroad2/statue/docs/tutorials/configuration.md

     Pay attention that using the `remove-context`, `remove-command` and `remove-source` commands will remove the specified context, command and source respectively, **including all of their references!**

+## What's next?
+- Learn about the [default template](../templates.md#Default Template) and which contexts and commands are available in it
+- Learn how to turn your project's configuration into a template